 Under a $73 contract modification, the Federal Aviation Administration (FAA) has asked Raytheon Company to improve the agency's air traffic control system.
 The company will perform the Technical Refresh 1 of the Standard Terminal Automation Replacement System (STARS).
 STARS is the automated air traffic control system operated by the FAA and DOD to manage airspace in both large, complex terminal areas, such as New York, and as well as in smaller, security-sensitive airspace.
 The update will allow future air traffic control tools to be incorporated into STARS to enhance the safety and efficiency of the National Airspace System.

-Raytheon Company in McKinney, Texas, is being awarded $10,724,180 for firm-fixed-price delivery order 7011 under a previously awarded contract (N00383-15-G-009H) for the repair of the turret, sensor-sight in support of the H-60 helicopter.
-Work will be performed in Jacksonville, Florida, and work is expected to be completed by September 2017.
-Fiscal year 2017 working capital (Navy) funds in the amount of $10,724,180 will be obligated at time of award, none of which will expire at the end of the current fiscal year.
-One firm was solicited for this sole-source requirement and one offer was received.
-The Naval Supply Systems Command Weapon Systems Support, Philadelphia, Pennsylvania, is the contracting activity.
+Raytheon Co., Indianapolis, Indiana, is being awarded $56,042,840 for firm-fixed-price delivery order for the repair of the APG 65/73 radar systems in support of the F/A-18 aircraft.
+Work will be performed in Indianapolis, Indiana, and is expected to be completed by February 2019.
+Fiscal 2018 working capital funds (Navy) in the amount of $27,460,991 will be obligated at time of award, and will not expire at the end of the current fiscal year.
+One company was solicited for this sole-source non-competitive requirement in accordance with Federal Acquisition Regulation 6.302-1, with one offer received.
+Naval Supply Systems Command Weapon Systems Support, Philadelphia, Pennsylvania, is the contracting activity (N00383-18-F-N700).